 A. History and Background of the Institution

 The ICAC and MAC are attached to the RF Chamber which is the oldest business association in the country.
-RF Chamber is a member of many international organizations and has unique, historically developed contacts all over the world.
-This contributes to the international recognition of the ICAC.
-Annually the ICAC administers about 250–300 international commercial arbitrations involving parties from 40–50 jurisdictions.
+Annually the ICAC administers about 250–300 international commercial arbitrations involving parties from 40–60 jurisdictions.

-The ICAC and MAC rules previously in force were adopted by the RF Chamber in 2006 and had been applied for over ten years, until new rules were enacted under RF Chamber Orders No. 5 and 6 of 11.01.2017 (Annex 1).
+The ICAC and MAC rules previously in force were adopted by the RF Chamber in 2006 and had been applied for over ten years, until new rules were enacted under RF Chamber Orders No. 5 and 6 of 11.01.2017.
 The new rules came into force on 27 January 2017 and are applicable to all proceedings commencing after that date.
-The ICAC rules have been updated on 13.05.2020.
+The ICAC rules have been updated on 13.05.2020 (Annex 1).

 International Commercial Arbitration Court (ICAC) and Maritime Arbitration Commission (MAC) at the Russian Federation Chamber of Commerce and Industry - TABLE OF CONTENTS from World Arbitration Reporter (WAR) - 2nd Edition